abinashpun/IBM-Data-Sci-Prof-Cert-Courses/README.md

-# IBM Data Science Professional Certificate courses from Coursera
+# IBM Data Science Professional Certificate courses
-Ipython notebooks from the courses.
+Ipython notebooks from the courses from Coursera.